-“It’s not in your best interest to make fun of a Malfoy, Nott.”
-Blaise remarked as Nott's face turned a dangerous shade of red from a temporary lack of oxygen and embarrassment as he stood back up.
+“It’s not in your best interest to make fun of a Malfoy, Nott,” Blaise remarked as Nott's face turned a dangerous shade of red from a temporary lack of oxygen and embarrassment as he recovered.

 Draco was able to keep his eyes off Granger for about ten minutes after the episode.
 But after that, he couldn’t resist and his eyes found hers again.
 He tried to distract himself by getting drinks for him and Pansy.

-He wanted her to meet him at the punch fountain, but she didn’t.
-He thought it might be fun to pick a fight with her in front of everyone to get them both kicked out so maybe they could find their way to be alone again.
+He wished Hermione might meet him at the punch fountain, but she didn’t show.
+He thought it might be fun to pick a fight with her in front of everyone to get them both kicked out so maybe they could find their way to being alone again.

 They certainly were not glaring at each other because of hatred.
 On the contrary, it was a desire and a hunger for each other that gave a shout that only they could hear.
 They didn’t need special powers of telepathy to know exactly what the other was feeling.
 They needed to see each other again… alone… before the night was over.